IHE/PaLM.RPC/input/pagecontent/volume-1.md

 ##### XX.4.2.1.2 simple name Process Flow

-Diagram and describe the process flow(s) covered by this profile in order to satisfy the use cases.
-Demonstrate how the profile transactions are combined/sequenced.
-To provide context and demonstrate how the profile interacts with other profiles, feel free to include transactions and events that are “external” to this profile (using appropriate notation.)

-The set of process flows will typically be exemplary, not exhaustive (i.e., it will address all the use cases, but will not show all possible combinations of actors, or all possible sequencing of transactions).

-If there are detailed behavioral rules that apply to a specific process flow or multiple process flows, an appendix may be added as needed.

-The roles at the top of the swimlane diagram should correspond to actor names, include the profile acronym:actor name if referencing an actor from a different profile.

-Modify the following “Swimlane Diagram”.

 <div>
 {%include RPCActorsAndTransactions.svg%}
 </div>
 <br clear="all">

 Figure XX.4.2.1-2: Basic Process Flow in RPC Profile

-If process flow “swimlane” diagrams require additional explanation to clarify conditional flows, or flow variations need to be described where alternate systems may be playing different actor roles, document those conditional flows here.

-Delete the material below if this is a workflow or transport profile.
-Delete the material above if this profile is a content module only profile.

-**Pre-conditions**:

-Very briefly (typically one sentence) describe the conditions or timing when this content module would be used.

-**Main Flow**:

-Typically in an enumerated list, describe the clinical workflow when, where, and how this content module would be used.

-**Post-conditions:**

-Very briefly (typically one sentence) describe the state of the clinical scenario after this content module has been created including examples of potential next steps.

 #### XX.4.2.2 Use Case \#2: Rad-Path Concordance and Reporting for MCC/Tumor Board Review